RodrigoTHD/net8-integration-testing-training/README.md

 #### Module 2: ASP.NET Core Integration Testing Fundamentals

 1. Working with ASP.NET Core TestHost
-2. WebApplicationFactory in .NET 8
+2. WebApplicationFactory in .NET
 3. Configuring Test Environments and Dependencies

 #### Module 3: Dependency Injection and Service Mocking

-1. Introduction to Dependency Injection in .NET 8
+1. Introduction to Dependency Injection in .NET
+2. Overview of mocking libraries in .NET
-2. Using Moq to Mock Dependencies
+3. Using mocking libraries to Mock Dependencies
-3. Advanced Dependency Injection
+4. Advanced Dependency Injection with HttpClient

 #### Module 4: HTTP Client Testing and Route Verification